The C++ Call Stack and Debugging Functions

 Continue

-Take some time to add a break point to your code, and experiment with the debugger and how these options navigate around your code.
+Take some time to add a breakpoint to your code, and experiment with the debugger and how these options navigate around your code.

-Establishing an understanding of the call stack concept in this simple program will greatly help understand what is going on in bigger applications, and will be vital to help us debug them when things inevitably go wrong.
+Establishing an understanding of the call stack concept in this simple program will greatly help us understand what is going on in bigger applications, and will be vital to help us debug them when things inevitably go wrong.

 Test your Knowledge